fengjixuchui/Simple-Kernel/README.md

 See the below "How to Build from Source" section for complete compilation instructions for each platform, and then all you need to do is put your code in "src" and "inc" in place of mine (leave the "startup" folder as-is).
 Once compiled, your program can be run in the same way as described in the "Releases" section of https://github.com/KNNSpeed/Simple-UEFI-Bootloader using a UEFI-supporting VM like Hyper-V or on actual hardware.

+***Important Points to Consider:***

-Note that the entry point function (i.e. the "main" function) of your kernel should look like this, otherwise the kernel will fail to run:
+The entry point function (i.e. the "main" function) of your program should look like this, otherwise the kernel will fail to run:

 ```
 void kernel_main(LOADER_PARAMS * LP) // Loader Parameters